michaelliotg/notes1/Physics/README.md

-This folder contains materials for the core and honors Physics courses in Years 5–6 at NUS High.
+This folder contains materials for the core and honours Physics courses in Years 5–6 at NUS High.

 | Course code | Course title | Units |
 | :---- | :-------- | :----